juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 If you delete a folder or a file in NTFS, file and folder is deleted, BUT... like a Midi Note Stuck, like a latch </br>
 when i expand another folder, deletes all files inside that folder, and then returns to normal behavour. </br>

-the plan seem to be converting everything to Go generic language easy for A.i.  </br>
+Linux deves plan seem to be converting everything to a "generic language" like Go, easy for A.i.  </br>
 and want A.i. to magically solve all problems.  </br>
 LOL </br>